 As a result, Spain imposed one of the strictest lockdowns in Europe during spring 2020, followed by a state of emergency from November 2020 to May 2021.
 However, the restrictions are slowly being lifted now.
 Those who are fully vaccinated can now travel to Spain without a negative COVID test report.

 Exploring Spain is back on!

 With this, many tourists are already planning a long-due trip to this Mediterranean country and rightfully so.
-The country flaunts gorgeous beaches, hiking spots, scenic islands, national parks, lip-smacking cuisine, and a lot more.
+Exploring Spain offers gorgeous beaches, hiking spots, scenic islands, national parks, lip-smacking cuisine, and a lot more.
 However, there’s a lot more to Spain than its crown jewels like Barcelona, Madrid, Canary Islands, and others.
 Several unexplored parts of Spain will appeal to many, more than the popular tourist spots.

 The best part about these spots especially those in Southern Spain experience pleasant weather involving year-round sunshine and warm temperatures well into November, perfect for experiencing luxury yacht rentals in Spain to explore and enjoy the beautiful islands of this country.